-BottomLine: Every Roomba is identical with this feature.
+BottomLine: Every Roomba is identical to this feature.

-Another great feature of these Roomba vacuums is they know where the stairs are which means on its approach it will stop itself dumbling down.
+Another great feature of these Roomba vacuums is they know where the stairs are, which means on approach, it will stop itself from dumbling down.

-Bottomline: The Roomba 960 comes with only one virtual wall barrier, one less than the Roomba 980.
+Bottom line: The Roomba 960 comes with only one virtual wall barrier, one less than the 980.

 What We Liked About the Roomba 960

-- Works (performance) nearly identical to its expensive brother Roomba 980.
+- Performance is nearly identical to its expensive brother Roomba 980.

 - Wi-fi and App connectivity enabled (smart home connected).

-- The Affordable Best-Performing powerful (5x more suction) Roomba with Google Assistant and Amazon Alexa Supported.
+- Best powerful (5x more suction) Roomba with Google Assistant and Amazon Alexa Supported.

-- Running time (battery life) is 2 hours, 45 minutes more compared to 960.
+- Running time (battery life) is 2 hours, 45 minutes more compared to the 960.

-- The only Roomba, not, the only robot vacuum with carpet boost option.
-(Makes it the best buy for people with lots of carpets in their home)
+- The only Roomba, not the only robot vacuum with a carpet boost option.
+It makes it the best buy for people with lots of carpets in their homes.